eZmaxinc/eZmax-SDK-go/docs/EzsignfolderListElement.md

 `func (o *EzsignfolderListElement) HasBEzsignfolderSigner() bool`

 HasBEzsignfolderSigner returns a boolean if a field has been set.

+### GetBEzsignfolderIsmyown

+`func (o *EzsignfolderListElement) GetBEzsignfolderIsmyown() bool`

+GetBEzsignfolderIsmyown returns the BEzsignfolderIsmyown field if non-nil, zero value otherwise.

+### GetBEzsignfolderIsmyownOk

+`func (o *EzsignfolderListElement) GetBEzsignfolderIsmyownOk() (*bool, bool)`

+GetBEzsignfolderIsmyownOk returns a tuple with the BEzsignfolderIsmyown field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBEzsignfolderIsmyown

+`func (o *EzsignfolderListElement) SetBEzsignfolderIsmyown(v bool)`

+SetBEzsignfolderIsmyown sets BEzsignfolderIsmyown field to given value.

+### HasBEzsignfolderIsmyown

+`func (o *EzsignfolderListElement) HasBEzsignfolderIsmyown() bool`

+HasBEzsignfolderIsmyown returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)